hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 the general packaged-resource source with the direct effective configuration slots, replacing rather than supplementing raw configuration fragments.

-Configuration type discovery initially maps the canonical kebab-case filename to application entity short names:
+Configuration type discovery initially maps the kebab-case filename to application entity short names:

 - no matching type leaves an explicitly reported residual;